deltanet-lab/libra-website/docs/reference/glossary.md

 * The gas charged is equal to the gas price multiplied by units of work required to process this transaction.
 If the result is less than the max gas amount, the transaction has been successfully executed.
 * If the transaction runs out of gas while it is being executed or the account runs out of balance during execution, then the sender will be charged for gas used and the transaction will fail.

-### Mempool
+### 内存池（Mempool）

-* **Mempool** is one of the components of the validator node.
+* **内存池（Mempool）** is one of the components of the validator node.
 It holds an in-memory buffer of transactions that have been submitted but not yet agreed upon and executed.
 Mempool receives transactions from [admission control](#admission-control).
 * Transactions in the mempool of a validator are added from the admission control (AC) of the current validator and from the mempool of other validators.
 * When the current validator is the leader, its consensus pulls the transactions from its mempool and proposes the order of the transactions that form a block.
 The validator quorum then votes on the proposal.

-### Merkle Trees
+### 默克尔树（Merkle Trees）

 * **Merkle tree** is a type of authenticated data structure that allows for efficient verification of data integrity and updates.
 * Libra network treats the entire blockchain as a single data structure that records the history of transactions and states over time.